skiptoniam/ppmData/readme.md

-Quasi-random (sampling) background points are an advanced form of spatially-balanced survey design or point stratification, that aims to reduce the frequency of placing samples close to each other (relative to simple randomisations or grid designs).
+Quasi-random (sampling) background points are an advanced form of spatially-balanced survey design or point stratification, that aims to reduce the frequency of placing samples close to each other (relative to simple randomization or grid designs).
 A quasi-random background point design improves efficiency of background point sampling (and subsequent modelling) by reducing the amount of spatial auto-correlation between data implying that each sample is providing as much unique information